What are the benefits for my child?

 What about learning English?

-- Students registered in French as a second language programs take the same English Language Arts program as all other Alberta students.
+- Students registered in French First Language (Francophone) programs take the same English Language Arts program as all other Alberta students.

 - The development of reading and writing skills is the same in both languages.
 Once learned, these skills transfer easily from one language to the other.